-16 Oct 2015, in Aquaculture - The Global Aquaculture Alliance's Best Aquaculture Practices (BAP) third-party certification scheme has submitted an application to the Global Sustainable Seafood Initiative (GSSI) following the launch of its Global Benchmark Tool.
+16 Oct 2015 The Global Aquaculture Alliance's Best Aquaculture Practices (BAP) third-party certification scheme has submitted an application to the Global Sustainable Seafood Initiative (GSSI) following the launch of its Global Benchmark Tool.

 Aldin Hilbrands, Aquaculture Program Director at IDH: ‘This is great news for both BAP and GSSI, as this is an important step on the journey towards a global, transparent benchmark that will make sourcing of sustainable seafood more easy and more cost efficient.’

 “We applaud the Global Sustainable Seafood Initiative for the launch of

 its Global Benchmark Tool,” said GAA Executive Director Wally Stevens.

 “GAA will make application of its BAP third-party certification program in